bouraqadi/PharoMisc/Tasks/ReadMe.md

 # Threads

 A thread (instance of `TkThread`) is a task decorator that ensures the task is run within a dedicated process (instance of `Process`).
-Threds are more abstract that tasks and processes.
+Threads are more abstract that tasks and processes.
 Users new to this library should start with threads.
 Examples are provided as class side methods

 ## Install